Polka in the United States: Other styles

 While Keil's six genres cover the majority of traditional polka performers, other bands mix them and combine them with influences from other types of music.
 Brave Combo is one important modern group that plays a combination of these three genres, as well as mixing them with rock, Latin music, and other types of folk music.
 Started in 1979 by Carl Finch, the band has been awarded two Grammy Awards for Best Polka Album (for their 1999 album Polkasonic and their 2004 album Let's Kiss: 25th Anniversary Album) and has been nominated for five others.
 Other polka bands that transcend traditional style divisions and play polka music in modern way are the Alex Meixner Band, the Chardon Polka Band, and Captain Tom & The Hooligans.

+Musicologist James P Leary, in his 2006 book Polkabilly: How the Goose Island Ramblers Redefined American Folk Music, said that the Goose Island Ramblers from Madison, Wisconsin epitemized a common type of creolized folk music in the Upper Midwest, a music that he termed 'polkabilly.'
+Their music blended traditional polka and continental European sounds with American old-time and country music, as well as humorous novelty songs and stage shows.
+Leary says that it was too American and modern to be called traditional polka, and too 'ethnic' and continental-European to be called folk or country music, and thus he coined the term 'polkabilly' for bands like them.

 The Dreadnoughts, Polkacide, and Russkaja are three bands that are notable for fusing polka with punk rock, creating the "polka-punk" subgenre (sometimes considered a type of folk-punk).
 Despite the perceived differences between the two genres, the Dreadnoughts write that the two complement each other perfectly because polka "is the only genre that can cut through the fog of isolation and the ever-increasing social anxiety brought on by the slow takeover of our lives" by tech and media companies.
 They write that polka music has a strong cross-generational connectivity, and is able to "counteract the relentless negativity and irony that saturates popular culture."
 The Dreadnoughts used to perform as a traditional polka band called 'Polka Time!' in Vancouver before the COVID-19 pandemic, and continue to perform punk rock polkas at all of their shows (even having released an album titled Polka's Not Dead in 2010).